slrubinstein/snap-room/readme.md

 b.) finds the names of the other users in that room and sends the names to all users
          in that room, along with the ‘countPeople’ event

-(‘onMainPage’ is also emitted when a user first lands at the main page, but serves no
+Note: ‘onMainPage’ is also emitted when a user first lands at the main page, but serves no
- purpose in that case)
+ purpose in that case

 Note: When you leave a room and then enter another room, the socket listeners from the old room don't go away.
 That's why each of the socket listeners have an if-statement to check if the eventRoomId matches the roomId, so they’re not responding to events that took place in other rooms